Ask Slashdot: How Can You Teach Programming To Schoolchildren?

 The early exposure is key because if they don't have a successful early experience, they are less likely to try programming later in education.
 They will think, "Hmmmm...
 I programmed in 3rd grade, I can do computer programming, let me take that class."

-Without the successful exposure at a young age they may t
+Without the successful exposure at a young age they may think that computer programming is only for smart people.

 Great idea!
 (Score:2)

-Console games in Python (Score:2)
+Console games in Python (Score:3)

 I remember the early 80s learning BASIC from those Usborne game books.